DataPowered/DataPowered.io_site/site/content/post/2019-05-24-post-generalised-additive-mixed-models-gamms-tourism.md

 ## Generalised additive mixed models (GAMMs)

 These allow the same flexibility of `gam` models (in terms of integrating smooths), as well as correlated data points.
-This can be achieved by specifying various types of autoregressive correlation structures, via functionality already present in the separate `nlme::lme()` function for fitting linear mixed models (LMMs).
+This can be achieved by specifying various types of autoregressive correlation structures, via functionality already present in the separate `nlme::lme()` function, meant for fitting linear mixed models (LMMs).

 Unlike [(seasonal) ARIMA](https://people.duke.edu/~rnau/411arim.htm) models, with `gamms` we needn't concern ourselves with differencing or detrending the time series - we just need to take these elements correctly into account as part of the model itself.
 One way to do so is to use both the month (values cycling from `1` to `12`), as well as the overall date as predictors, to capture the seasonality and trend aspects of the data, respectively.
 If we believe that the amount of seasonality may change over time, we can also add an interaction between the month and date.
 Finally, we can also specify various autoregressive correlation structures into our `gamm`, as follows: